New South Wales C set: Preservation

+In 2019, Transport Heritage NSW expressed no interest in preserving a C set for heritage.
+They also were recommended against the preservation of any K set carriages as well.

+In May 2021, two cars from set C11 were taken by Fire and Rescue NSW to their facility in Orchard hill for training purposes.
+These were class leader C3581 and T4272.

 In July 2021, the Sydney Electric Train Society (SETS) announced that they would be preserving four carriages for heritage.
-These carriages were taken from sets C5 and C9.
+These carriages were C3584 and T4266 taken from C5 and T4274 and C3608 from C9.
 It was intended that they will be operational for tours operated by SETS, including the Great Northern Chopper Tour, which was initially scheduled for 28 August 2021, but was postponed due to COVID-19, with no new date announced since.

 The trip was planned to also go via the Bankstown Line, but now the line between Bankstown and Sydenham via Campsie is set to be part of the Metro North West & Bankstown Line run by Sydney Metro.
 The cars that were set aside for preservation by SETS are currently stored at the Auburn Maintenance Centre alongside retired S Set carriages C3861, T4983, T4003, and C3057.
-As at November 2025, SETS is currently working with Sydney trains to rehouse the stock and return the C Set to heritage service (to join SETS operational 86 class electric locomotives).
+As of November 2025, SETS is currently working with Sydney trains to rehouse the stock and return the C Set to heritage service (to join SETS operational 86 class electric locomotives).

-Two carriages, C3581 and T4272 from Set C11 were sent to Fire and Rescue NSW on 6 May 2021 for training purposes.
-They remain at the facility at Orchard Hills.